six2six/fixture-factory/README.md

 		add("zipCode", random("06608000", "17720000"));
 	}});

-Creating a new template based on another existing template Using this you can override the definition for a property
+Creating a new template based on another existing template.
+Using this you can override the definition for a property

 	Fixture.of(Address.class).addTemplate("valid-augusta").inherits("valid", new Rule(){{
 		add("street", "Augusta Street");